Skip to main content

 Structure-Based Techniques (White Box Techniques)

-These types of test cases concentrate on the internal structure of the software.
+These types of QA test cases concentrate on the internal structure of the software.
 The developers test every module and minute detail of the application code while designing the test case.
-Following is the categorization of the structure-based technique:
+The following is the categorization of the structure-based technique:

 Statement coverage testing